Bronchoscopy

 A bronchoscopy enables your doctor to administer medication to your lungs or remove a foreign object, such as food, from your airways.
 Additionally, the procedure can be used to administer laser therapy to certain minor tumours.

-Bronchoscopy can be used to place small stents in the airways to keep them open, if necessary.
+A bronchoscopy can place small stents in the airways if necessary to keep them open.

 Risks of a bronchoscopy